 There are several ways to present topographic maps, and you will see two versions today.
-One type of map is an attempt at a 3D visualization that keeps the relative sizes of the continents in correct proportion (see Figure 13.1, below).
+One type of map is an attempt at a 3D visualization that keeps the relative sizes of the continents in correct proportion (see Figure 6.1, below).
 But such maps only allow you to see a small part of a spherical planet in any one plot.
-More commonly, the entire surface of the planet is presented as a rectangular map as shown in Figure 13.2.
+More commonly, the entire surface of the planet is presented as a rectangular map as shown in Figure 6.2.
 Because the surface of a sphere cannot be properly represented as a rectangle, the regions near the north and south poles of a planet end up being highly distorted in this kind of map.
 So keep this in mind as you work through the exercises in this lab.

-Figure 13.1: A topographic map showing one hemisphere of Earth centered on North America.
+Figure 6.1: A topographic map showing one hemisphere of Earth centered on North America.
 In this 3D representation the continents are correctly rendered.

-Figure 13.2: A topographic map showing the entire surface of the Earth.
+Figure 6.2: A topographic map showing the entire surface of the Earth.
 In this 2D representation, the continents are incorrectly rendered.
-Note that Antartica (the land mass that spans the bottom border of this map) is 50% smaller than North America, but here appears massive.
+Note that Antarctica (the land mass that spans the bottom border of this map) is 50% smaller than North America, but here appears massive.
 You might also be able to compare the size of Greenland on this map, to that of the previous map.

-13.3 Global Comparisons
+6.3 Global Comparisons

 In the first part of this lab exercise, you will look at the planets in a global sense, by comparing the largest structures on the terrestrial planets.
-Note that Mercury has only been visited by a single space craft (Mariner 10) way back in 1974.
-So, we do not have the same quality of data for that planet-but new data will soon be coming from the Messenger spacecraft!
+Note that Mercury has recently been visited by the Messenger spacecraft.
+Much new data has recently become available, but we do not yet have the same type of plots for Mercury as we do for the other planets.

 Exercise #1: At station #1 you will find images of Mercury, Venus, the Earth, the Moon, and Mars.
-The images for Venus and the Earth are in a false color to help emphasize different features, while the image of Mars is in "true color".
+The images for Mercury, Venus and the Earth and Moon are in a "false color" to help emphasize different types of rocks or large-scale structures.
+The image of Mars, however, is in "true color".